 MATTHEW HOWARD is 32 years old and lives in Norwich.
 He works as a fundraiser for the RSPB.
 He recently completed a poetry MA at Manchester Metropolitan University.
 His poems were published in The Rialto, Magma,and The North.
 [PSR 20]

-SEAN HOWARDSEAN HOWARD is the author of five collections of poetry, most recently Unrecovered: 9/11 Poems, Then as Now (Gaspereau Press, 2021).
-His poetry has been featured in The Best of the Best Canadian Poetry in English (Tightrope Books, 2017).
-He is adjunct professor of political science at Cape Breton University, and contributes a monthly "War & Peace" column to the Cape Breton Spectator.
-[PSR 40]
+SEAN HOWARD is the author of six collections of poetry in Canada, most recently Trinity: Tribute Sequences for Robert Graves (2022) and Unrecovered: 9/11 Poems, Then as Now (2021, both Gaspereau Press).
+His work has been featured in The Best of the Best Canadian Poetry in English (Tightrope Books, 2017).
+He is adjunct professor of political science at Cape Breton University, and contributes a monthly "War & Peace" essay to The Cape Breton Spectator.
+[PSR 40] [PSR 41]

 FANNY HOWE (born 1940 in Buffalo, NY) is the author of more than twenty books of poetry and prose.
 Her recent collections of poetry include The Lyrics (2007), On the Ground (2004, both Graywolf), Gone (2003), Selected Poems (2000, both U of California P), and Forged (Post Apollo, 1999).
 She has lectured in Creative Writing at Tufts University, Emerson College, Columbia University, Yale University, and Massachusetts Institute of Technology.
 [PSR 15]